 I went to a screening of “Mission Impossible” starring Tom Cruise and I swear my blood pressure went up when I watched him hang onto the side of a plane taking off.
 My inner mother was calling out.
 “Tom!
 You idiot!
 Are you trying to give your mother a coronary?”
 Thank God I didn’t watch it in 3D or they’d have taken me out on a stretcher.

-Going out for the evening and being around other people brings more pleasure to my movie going experience.
-Although we mostly go to screenings, and I’m totally spoiled, it’s fun to sit in a regular movie theater once in a while with a big bag of popcorn. (no butter of course) I may not be sucking on JuJuBees or Jordan Almonds anymore, but I can sip a Pellegrino and enjoy watching trailers before the film starts with no one trying to fast forward with the remote.
+Going out for the evening and being around other people brings more pleasure to my movie-going experience.
+It’s fun to sit in a regular movie theater once in a while with a big bag of popcorn. (no butter of course) I may not be sucking on JuJuBees or Jordan Almonds anymore, but I can sip a Pellegrino and enjoy watching trailers before the film starts with no one trying to fast forward with the remote.

 Do you still go out to the movies?
 How do you like to enjoy films these days?